 08 July 2016

-6) Since the lush Gardens were intently designed for the Popes’ relaxation and meditation, public access is limited.
-Private tours are available from Walks Inside Rome.
-Tours are coupled with a visit to the Vatican Museums, the Sistine Chapel, and Saint Peter’s Basilica.
+Although the space is limited, with Walks Inside Rome you can experience these private gardens for yourself.
+Our tours are coupled with a visit to the Vatican Museums, the Sistine Chapel, and Saint Peter’s Basilica.

-8) Alongside the many architectural treasures, there is the medieval Saint John’s Tower or “Torre San Giovanni” which overlooks the Gardens.
-Orginally built by Pope Nicholas III in the 16th century, it was rebuilt by Pope John XXIII in the early 1960s.
+Alongside the many architectural treasures, there is the medieval Saint John’s Tower or “Torre San Giovanni” which overlooks the Gardens.
+Originally built by Pope Nicholas III in the 16th century, it was rebuilt by Pope John XXIII in the early 1960s.

-Walks Inside Rome offers unique private morning tour of the Vatican Gardens on most days of the week!
+Walks Inside Rome offers unique private morning tour of the Vatican Gardens on most days of the week.